intervalia/gulp-component-assembler/README.md

 >If there are both templates and locale files then calling `getTemplate()` or `getTemplateStr()` will auto-populate translations in the data returned from those functions.

+>Template files allow you to wrap HTML content into your assembly.
+These templates can be used by your code to create DOM on the fly.

+>Angular directives often need templates.
+Using a provided template system from `gulp-component-assembler` allows the developer to create the templates as stand-alone HTML files and import them into the directives.

 >___TODO: Provide more information here___

+* Angular example
+* jQuery example
+* Raw JS example
+* Other examples

 ---